obsidian-tasks-group/obsidian-tasks/docs/getting-started/global-filter.md

 ![settings-global-filter](../images/settings-global-filter.png)

-Image of the settings options for the global filter.
+Image of the settings options for the global filter, showing the default settings.